This policy was last updated effective January 1, 2021.

 If You make a Specific Pieces Request, we need to be sure we have verified Your identity with great certainty to safeguard Your privacy.
 In order for us to verify Your identity, if You do not have any type of account with us, You will need to provide to us at least three data elements specific to You, together with a signed declaration under penalty of perjury that You are the consumer whose personal information is the subject of the request.
 After we confirm that Your request is a verifiable consumer request, we will disclose to You:

 - The specific pieces of PII we collected about You that You requested.

 B. Right to Request Deletion

-You have the right to request that we delete any of Your PII that we collected from You and retained, other than Personal Customer Information (as defined above).
+You have the right to request that we delete any of Your PII that we collected from You and retained.
 We are not obligated to comply with Your request if we have a legal basis to retain the PII.
-If You make a request for us to delete PII, and You do not have any type of account with us, we may need You to provide us with at least two data elements specific to You so that we can verify Your identity.
+If You make a request for us to delete PII, and You do not have any type of account with us, we will need You to provide us with at least three data elements specific to You so that we can verify Your identity.
 Once we receive and confirm that Your request is a verifiable consumer request (see below on “How to Submit a Request”), we will inform You whether we have deleted (and have directed our service providers to delete) Your PII from our records, or whether we are declining to grant Your request to delete due to an exception to the CCPA deletion requirements.

 D. How to Submit a Request

 To request access to or deletion of Your PII as described above, please submit a verifiable consumer request to us by either: